rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/direct-api-access.rst

 ^^^^^^^^^^^^^^^^^
 Direct API access
 ^^^^^^^^^^^^^^^^^
-Each of our cloud services exposes an API which can be leveraged for low-level integration with the service.
+Each of our cloud services exposes an API that can be leveraged for low-level integration with the service.
 Rackspace APIs,
 like OpenStack APIs,
-are Representational State Transfer (REST) APIs, meaning they are is logically structured, stateless, and scalable (among other properties).
+are Representational State Transfer (REST) APIs, meaning that they are logically structured, stateless, and scalable (among other properties).

 For most use cases, we recommend working with the guidance of an SDK rather than integrating directly with an API.
-In the
-:rax-dev:`Developer Center <docs>`,
-we have documented basic
-functions for many APIs in many popular programming languages in quickstart guides.
-However, knowing the API structure and being able to make direct, manual calls to the API is a powerful tool for understanding and managing the Rackspace Cloud infrastructure.
+In the :rax-dev:`Developer Center <docs>`, basic functions for many APIs in many popular programming languages are documented in quickstart guides.
+However, knowing the API structure and being able to make direct, manual calls to the API is a powerful tool for understanding and managing the Rackspace cloud infrastructure.

-The API Developer Guide for each service is published in :rax-docs:`our technical documentation collection <>`;
-the same API operations are also listed in a combined
-:rax-api:`API cross-reference <>`.
+The API Developer Guide for each service is published in :rax-docs:`our technical documentation collection <>`, and the same API operations are also listed in a combined :rax-api:`API cross-reference <>`.

 Some of the most common ways to directly interact with APIs are: